 Amy Catanzano is a writer who moves within and between a range of disciplines, genres, and forms.
 In an integrated artistic practice and theory known as quantum poetics, she investigates the intersections of literature, science, and art to reinvent common notions of spacetime, language, and reality.
 Her research spans the history of the avant garde and its contemporary literary and artistic subcultures in parallel to science and the philosophy of language.
-She is the author of three books, two of which received major national awards, in addition to significant essay projects and digital and post-digital poems.
+She is the author of three books, two of which have received major national awards, in addition to significant essay projects and digital and post-digital poems.
 Starlight in Two Million: A Neo-Scientific Novella, a work of poetry and prose, received the Noemi Press Book Award in Fiction.
 Multiversal, published by Fordham University Press, received the PEN USA Literary Award in Poetry and was selected by Michael Palmer for the POL Prize at Fordham University Press.
 Catanzano’s first book, iEpiphany, was published by Anne Waldman’s independent press.
-A chapbook, World Lines: A Quantum Supercomputer Poem, explores topological quantum supercomputing and quipu knots and has been featured in SciArt Magazine, Physics, and The Next Web.
+A chapbook, World Lines: A Quantum Supercomputer Poem, which explores topological quantum supercomputing and quipu knots, has been featured in SciArt Magazine, Physics, and The Next Web.
 A digital poem on wave-particle duality, created using 3D Poetry Editor software, appeared in an exhibition, The Gravity of Words, at the Rotterdam Poetry International Festival and elsewhere.
 Her writing is published in journals such as Conjunctions, Denver Quarterly, New American Writing, Poems and Poetics, and Jacket2.
 She is an Associate Professor of English in Creative Writing and the Poet-in-Residence at Wake Forest University.
-As part of her work in quantum poetics, she visits scientific research centers, where she tours experiments, speaks with scientists, and gives poetry readings and talks.
-With arts and humanities grants from Wake Forest, she has conducted research at CERN in Geneva and on the Dark Energy Survey at the Cerro Tololo Inter-American Observatory in the Chilean Andes.
+She regularly visits scientific research centers, where she tours experiments, speaks with scientists, and gives poetry readings and talks.
+With arts and humanities grants from Wake Forest, she has conducted research at CERN in Switzerland and on the Dark Energy Survey at the Cerro Tololo Inter-American Observatory in the Chilean Andes.
 In 2018, she was the Poet-in-Residence at the Simons Center for Geometry and Physics at Stony Brook University.
 She has an MFA from the Iowa Writers’ Workshop.